naveinaustin/android/README.md

     need to be done to finish the workout.
     This example demonstrates the use of fragments to have different views for a phone and tablet.
     It also shows the use of child fragments.

+### 5. Joke
+    The app demonstrates the use of services.

+### 6. Odometer
+    The app demonstrates the use of bound services.